jonaspetersorensen/dotfiles-wsl/README.md

 [Symlinks on the mounted Windows directories are not compatible with native](https://github.com/Microsoft/WSL/issues/353)

 ###### Yarn install fail
-Fix is working its way thru the windows update release process, [`yarn install` fails inside /mnt with EINVAL for lstat during step 3](https://github.com/Microsoft/WSL/issues/2448#issuecomment-342224944)
+Fix is working its way thru the windows update release process, see comments for workaround, [`yarn install` fails inside /mnt with EINVAL for lstat during step 3](https://github.com/Microsoft/WSL/issues/2448#issuecomment-342224944)